 Welcome to the fifth edition of my Pro Producer's Tips series!
-This time the topic is all about width, a fundamental parameter to understand correctly in order to give your productions and mixes the wings (as metaphorically the cover art of this blog post suggests) to fly and shine, like a metamorphosis and natural evolution from a premature and closed cocoon into a proud and beautiful butterfly.
+This time the topic is all about width, a fundamental parameter to understand correctly to give your productions and mixes the wings (as metaphorically the cover art of this blog post suggests) to fly and shine, like a metamorphosis and natural evolution from a premature and closed cocoon into a proud and beautiful butterfly.

-I've done a pretty extensive research this time because I like to get deep and experiment to find out more unconventional and creative techniques, so it will be a very long post without the claim to be 'the ultimate guide to..' or 'everything you need to know about..' since, as always, knowledge is unlimited.
+I've done pretty extensive research this time because I like to get deep and experiment to find out more unconventional and creative techniques, so it will be a very long post without the claim to be 'the ultimate guide to..' or 'everything you need to know about..' since, as always, knowledge is unlimited.

-Now it's time to start our journey, take a cup of tea or coffee, sit back and enjoy!
+Now it's time to start our journey, take a cup of tea or coffee, sit back, and enjoy!

-1. Understanding the principles
+Understanding the principles

-It's often said that a mix has three dimensions: height, depth and width.
+It's often said that a mix has three dimensions: height, depth, and width.

 Now, how can you create differences between those two channels?

-Actually, there are many many ways to do that, the only limit being your imagination once you have grasped the concept.
+There are many many ways to do that, the only limit being your imagination once you have grasped the concept.

 2. Width Techniques